 As submissions are made on behalf of and through the University, all nominations will be reviewed initially by a Panel consisting of the University’s current HEA Principal Fellows along with the Deans of Quality Enhancement and Assurance, Undergraduate Studies for Science, Engineering and Healthcare and Postgraduate Taught Studies for Arts, Humanities, Social Sciences and Business.
 Successful nominees at this stage will be given guidance and support through the next stage of the formal submission process.

 If you are interested in putting an application forward, please download the guidance below and use it to shape your application.
-Submit your completed documentation in the first instance to email@example.com, clearly marked ‘NTFS application for consideration’, by Friday 6th April.
+Submit your completed documentation in the first instance to firstname.lastname@example.org, clearly marked ‘NTFS application for consideration’, by the extended deadline of 9am Tuesday 10th April.
 The outcomes of this first round of institutional nominations selection will be made available in mid-April.

 For further information visit the NTFS website here